mauriciogentile/tc-downloader/README.md

 });
 ```

-##Deploy with windser as a Windows Service:
+##Deploy with winser as a Windows Service:
 ###(see http://jfromaniello.github.com/winser for more info)

 ```bash